anderslarssonvbg/fiber-api/README.md

 	},
 	"to": { // "may be set to null if any product only requires one point (address)" "pointId": "ABC789",
-		"toComment": "", // "if an additional comment for the to point could be useful for the supplier" }
+		"comment": "", // "if an additional comment for the to point could be useful for the supplier" },
 	"redundancy": { // "may be set to null if no redundancy is wanted" "type": "Full", // "'Normal', 'Full'"
 		"toPointId": "CBA123"